 Proof 68 (PR-68)

 Pay attention to the mirror-like fields and look for patches of hairlines.
 Use the lighting method described above in the description of Proof 69.
 Make sure you use a magnifying glass and rotate the coin under the light.
-Look at both sides of the coin in order to confirm your grade.
+Look at both sides of the coin to confirm your grade.

 Sometimes a spot or two may be hiding in more complex areas of the design.
-For example, a spot on Roosevelt's ear on a dime may not be as obvious as a spot on his cheek or four head.
+For example, a spot on Roosevelt's ear on a dime may not be as apparent as a spot on his cheek or four head.
 Make sure you inspect all areas of the design for any imperfections.

 04 of 05